List of World Heritage Sites in Moldova

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
+Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 The Republic of Moldova ratified the convention on 23 September 2002.
 As of 2024, Moldova has one World Heritage Site listed, the Struve Geodetic Arc, which was listed in 2005.
 It is a transnational site, shared with nine other countries.
-There are also two sites on the tentative list.
+There are also three sites on the tentative list.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.